-- Turn the wheel, measure the chain slack again at the tightest position, and readjust if necessary. - Insert a new cotter pin [A].
+- Turn the wheel, measure the chain slack again at the tightest position, and readjust if necessary. - Insert a new cotter pin into the axle and bend its end securely. - Insert a new cotter pin [A].

-- OWhen inserting the cotter pin, if the slots in the nut do not align with the cotter pin hole in the axle, tighten the nut clockwise [B] up to next alignment. - Olt should be within 30 degree. - OLoosen once and tighten again when the slot goes past the nearest hole. - Bend the cotter pin [A] over the nut.
+- OWhen inserting the cotter pin, if the slots in the nut do not align with the cotter pin hole in the axle, tighten the nut clockwise [B] up to next alignment. - Olt should be within 30 degree. - OLoosen once and tighten again when the slot goes past the nearest hole.